BruceEckel/AtomicKotlin-hugo/content/sample/index.md

 ---
-title: Book Contents
+title: Free Sample
 weight: 20
 ---

-**Note:** The first two sections are available in their entirety so you can become comfortable with the material and ensure it's a good fit before buying.
+The bold & italicized atoms in the table of contents below are included in the free sample, so you can become comfortable with the material and ensure it's a good fit before buying.
-Sections III and IV provide the first portions of each atom, which are fully available as part of the early-access edition.

 Purchasers of the early-access edition receive updates as they become available.
-Purchase instructions are included within each lesson.

 ##  Section I: Programming Basics
 -   ***Introduction***